-(v) Dividend income
+Dividend income

 Dividend income is recognised when the shareholder's right to receive payment is established.
+Dividend income is recognised to the extent that it is probable that future economic benefits will flow to the Group and these can be measured reliably.